TrevorJohst/Hydra-ROS/docker/README.md

 ### Host (zed)
 You can repeat the steps above using the `zed` profile instead of `minimal`, but you must complete a few additional steps on the host to run with hardware.

-1. Add the `zed-ros2-wrapper` to your workspace (the dependencies will be installed via the dockerfile):
+1. Add the `zed-ros2-wrapper` to your workspace, and the dependencies will be installed automatically via the dockerfile (if you forget this step, you must rebuild the image):

 ```shell
 cd $WORKSPACE/src